hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

 The encode method of the Storage Entry may be defined by the create event/operation, depending on the protobuf field used: the data, the following types of information/data may be stored:

-Type of Data                    | Protubufs           | Represents
+Type of Data                    | Protobufs           | Represents
 ------------------------------- | ------------------- |-------------
  **bytes**                      | `E-7-100`,`E-8-100` | A raw array of bytes.
 **CID (content identifier)**    | `E-7-101`,`E-8-101` | A reference to an IPFS document.